kerdl/zoomattender/README-EN.md

 3. If everything is great,
 continue iterating on and on,
-else continue iterating only up to 3 times, and if none of them were found, pop up a rejoin confirm window.
+else continue iterating only up to 3 times, and if none of them were still found, pop up a rejoin confirm window.

 It could just go and instantly rejoin,